Marc Guiu

-Marc Guiu Paz (/ca/; born 4 January 2006) is a Spanish professional footballer who plays as a striker for club Chelsea.
+Marc Guiu Paz (/ca/; born 4 January 2006) is a Spanish professional footballer who plays as a striker for club RB Leipzig.

 Club career

 Barcelona

 Born in Granollers, Barcelona, Catalonia, Guiu began his career with Penya Barcelonista Sant Celoni, a fan club of La Liga side Barcelona.
 He went on to join Barcelona themselves in the 2013–14 season, and progressed through the La Masia academy, and was called up to the senior squad for the first time in June 2023, ahead of pre-season matches against Celta Vigo and Japanese opposition Vissel Kobe.
 Guiu made his unofficial debut for Barcelona in the latter game, coming on as a half-time substitute for Robert Lewandowski.

 On 11 October 2023, he was again called up to the senior squad for a La Liga fixture against Granada, though he did not eventually feature in the game.
 In the same month, he was named by English newspaper The Guardian as one of the best players born in 2006 worldwide.
 On 22 October, Guiu made his senior competitive debut as a 79th-minute substitute, scoring the winning goal in 23 seconds with his second touch of a 1–0 victory over Athletic Bilbao.
 At 17 years and 291 days of age, he became the youngest and fastest debutant to score for Barcelona in La Liga.

 Guiu made his Champions League debut three days later in a 2–1 win against Shakhtar Donetsk.
 He scored his first goal in the competition and second of the season on 13 December in a 3–2 defeat against Royal Antwerp.